 I kept the recipe really simple.
 Graham cracker crust, ganache filling, and macadamia nut and coconut topping.
 It’s the holidays, aren’t we all crazy busy?!
 But of course I had to include some chocolate.

-To add a little Hawaiian flavor note into the tart, I added coconut flakes to the crust, and used coconut milk instead of heavy cream for the ganache.
+To add a little Hawaiian flavor note into the chocolate ganache tart, I added coconut flakes to the crust, and used coconut milk instead of heavy cream for the ganache.
 To make the coconut milk thick enough, you will first need to get all of the thick cream out of the can, and then top it off with the more watery left overs.
 If you shake the can up and use the mixed up coconut milk, your ganache will probably not set hard enough.

 Now, this tart is SUPER RICH!
 The filling is just straight chocolate and coconut milk (which also means it’ll be delicious… use good quality chocolate please!), so I wanted to take the sweetness of the crust and toppings down a bit.
 No additional sugar is added to the graham cracker crust, and I used unsweetened coconut flakes.
 If you want it to be sweet sweet sweet, then feel free to use sweetened coconut flakes.